WithSecureLabs/captcha22/README.md

 ### 1. CAPTCHA retrieval

 In order to train the AOCR model, examples of the CAPTCHA are required.
 Ideally, an initial testing dataset should consist of 500 CAPTCHAs where 450 will be used for training and 50 for validation.
-If the initial results indicate that process is successful, these values can be increased to further improve the accuracy of the model.
+If the initial results indicate that the process is successful, these values can be increased to further improve the accuracy of the model.

-Where the CAPTCHA is implemented will determine the retrieval process.
+The location of the CAPTCHA implementation will determine the retrieval process.
 Ideally, you want to look for the request used to retrieve the CAPTCHA.
-Once you have this link, you should be able to perform an iterative `wget` request to retrieve and save the required CAPTCHAs.
+Once you have this link, you should be able to perform an iterative `wget` request to retrieve and save the required number of CAPTCHAs.
 The naming convention for these downloads does not really matter since the CAPTCHAs will be renamed after labeling.

 ### 2. CAPTCHA Labeling

-The CAPTCHA labeling process requires the most effort and time in the entire process.
+The CAPTCHA labeling process requires the most effort and time.
 A helper script, `captcha_labeling_script.py`, is provided to assist with this process.

 The script can be used by executing: